Poets/Writers From Uttar pradesh

 Meer Mohammadi Bedar

-Prominent contemporary of Mir Taqi Mir who had deep involvement with Sufism.
-Died and buried at the shrine of Sheikh Saleem Chishte, Agra
+Prominent contemporary of Mir Taqi Mir, who had deep involvement with Sufism, died and was buried at the shrine of Sheikh Saleem Chishte, Agra.

 Mirza Salaamat Ali Dabeer